turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

+Refresh your browser and you'll get...

 ##### `uninitialized constant IdeaBoxApp::Idea`

-Derp.
-We need to tell Sinatra to load our new idea file, it doesn't
+We need to tell Sinatra to load our new `Idea` file.
-automatically load just any files.
-Only the files that we tell it we care about.

 At the top of your `app.rb`:

 ```ruby
 require './idea'